Concussion Reporting Workshop U

 - Why good concussion reporting matters.

-- How the media has helped change the concussion culture over the last decade.
+- How the media has helped change the concussion culture over the last 15 years.

 - How changing the concussion culture will help protect athletes’ health.